There’s no fixed waiting period for getting car finance after bad credit – and that’s actually good news.

 4. Reduce Existing Debt and Credit Usage

-If your credit cards or overdrafts are close to their limits, lenders see you as higher risk.
+If your credit cards or overdrafts are close to their limits, finance partners see you as higher risk.
 Paying down what you owe before applying for a car loan improves your chances.

-Reducing your credit utilisation rate is important because lenders calculate it as part of your credit score.
+Reducing your credit utilisation rate is important because finance partners calculate it as part of your credit score.
 Even paying an extra £50 a month makes a difference and strengthens your case for car finance approval.

 5. Avoid Too Many Hard Credit Checks